trustoverip/TechArch/GOVERNANCE.md

   the deliverable.
 Typically a subset of the Editors serve as Maintainers, but all the Editors can serve in this role, or it can be assigned to others in the group.
-* If a maintainer opposes a proposed change, then the change cannot land.
-The exception is if the Governance Committee ( GC) votes to approve the change despite the opposition.
-Usually, involving the GC is unnecessary.

 ## Administrators